giggs-lynx/docs/Resume.md

 - Build Tool: Gradle, Maven
 - CI: Jenkins

+---

 # **EXPERIENCE**

-## Unistar Talent Ltd., Taipei, Taiwan *- Consultant Software Engineer*
+### Unistar Talent Ltd., Taipei, Taiwan *- Consultant Software Engineer*

 Oct.
 2014 - PRESENT

 * Mobile Platform and Application (Sep.
 2015 - PRESENT)
     * Collaborate with backend teams to define, design, and ship new feature.
     * Design and implement native applicatons for Android platform.
+        1. Experience with Java, experience implementing Android design patterns with MVC.
+        2. Participated in Designing and Developing UI workflow using Activity and Fragments.
+        3. Developed rich UI for the applications modules using RecyclerView, Scroll View, View Pager & Navigation Drawer and developed Custom View.
+        4. External Accessory Framework such as Retrofit, OKHttp, EventBus And managed by Gradle.
     * Design and implement native applicatons for iOS platform.
         1. Experience with Swift, experience implementing iOS design patterns like MVC, MVVM, etc.
         2. Experience with UIKit, Foundation, etc Knowledge of multi-threaded and asynchronous code.